 This will include exercises to improve:

 - Thinking and reasoning skills

 - Verbal expression

 Through daily practice your loved one can demonstrate significant improvements in their speech, language, and comprehension skills.

 a list of effective speech and language exercises

 that you can use at home to further improve your communication skills.

 For your convenience we put the most effective speech and language exercises necessary for improvement on

 Language Therapy on Video

-Reduce the frustrations of your loved one by providing them the opportunity to improve their expressive and receptive language skills!
+Reduce the frustrations of your loved one by providing them with the opportunity to improve their receptive aphasia!